Revealed and Concealed Repression: Theory and Measurement: Introduction

 Because regimes sometimes conceal repression, observed repression is generally a distorted measure of total repression and its trend.
 Total repression, consisting of both concealed and revealed repression, can be significantly higher than observed repression alone.
-Importantly, the trends of total and observed repression can even go in \textit{opposite} directions.
-If a government shifts tactics from revealed repression to concealed repression, it may produce the appearance of declining repressive events, even as the total extent of repression increases.
+Importantly, the trends of total and observed repression can even move in \textit{opposite} directions.
+If a government shifts from revealed to concealed repression, observed repression may decline even as total repression increases.
 Consequently, policy interventions based on observed repression and its trend can be misguided and ineffective.
 The international community spends significant resources, in the form of sanctions, aid, or soft power, to mitigate repression.\footnote{Examples of U.S. legislation include the Global Magnitsky Human Rights Accountability Act of 2016, Foreign Assistance Act of 1961, section 502B, as amended, and the Leahy laws.
-Examples of international organizations resources include the World Bank's Human Rights trust fund (\url{https://www.worldbank.org/en/programs/humanrights}) and the European Union's Human Rights and Democracy Thematic Programme, and its predecessor, the European Instrument for Democracy and Human Rights.} However, governments and international organizations commonly use measures of observed repression (e.g., Human Rights Watch reports, Freedom House indices, and UN Universal Periodic Reports) to inform policies aimed at mitigating human rights abuses \autocite{lebovic_cost_2009,AndirinEtAl,poe1992human}.\footnote{\textcite{lebovic_cost_2009} find the World Bank reduces aid to those countries shamed by the UN Human Rights Commission/Council for rights violations. \textcite[p.~7]{AndirinEtAl} note that ``[T]he US Millennium Challenge Corporation incorporates Freedom House indices into its criteria to determine a country's eligibility for assistance \autocite{mcc_indicators_2020}.
+Examples of international organizations resources include the World Bank's Human Rights trust fund (\url{https://www.worldbank.org/en/programs/humanrights}) and the European Union's Human Rights and Democracy Thematic Programme, and its predecessor, the European Instrument for Democracy and Human Rights.} However, governments and international organizations commonly use measures of observed repression (e.g., Human Rights Watch reports, Freedom House indices, and UN Universal Periodic Reports) to inform policies aimed at mitigating human rights abuses \autocite{lebovic_cost_2009, AndirinEtAl,poe1992human}.\footnote{\textcite{lebovic_cost_2009} find the World Bank reduces aid to those countries shamed by the UN Human Rights Commission/Council for rights violations. \textcite[p.~7]{AndirinEtAl} note that ``[T]he US Millennium Challenge Corporation incorporates Freedom House indices into its criteria to determine a country's eligibility for assistance \autocite{mcc_indicators_2020}.
 Canada’s Country Indicators for Foreign Policy project integrates Freedom House indicators into data aimed at providing guidance to development-agency staff \autocite{carment-2010}.
-The Open Government Partnership Global Report cites Freedom House data in the context of identifying potential areas for future work and improvement \autocite[pp. 72, 78, 96]{ogp_globalreport_2019}.''}
+The Open Government Partnership Global Report cites Freedom House data in the context of identifying potential areas for future work and improvement \autocite[pp. 72, 78, 96]{ogp_globalreport_2019}.''} Regimes’ strategic concealment of repression also poses challenges for studies of the causes and consequences of repression \autocite{moore_repression_1998,moore_repression_2000,davenport2007state,earl_political_2011,guriev_spin_2022,HassanMattinglyNugent2022}, as researchers must identify causal effects in the presence of unobserved repression.